 A model for fitting the spectral response

-This module provides he framework to model the spectroscopic response of the scattering lengths around an 2p absorption edge.
+This module provides the framework to model the spectroscopic response of the scattering lengths around an 2p absorption edge.
 The approach was first presented by van der Laan [Laan97] for modelling the line shape of the XMCD (x-ray magnetic circular dichrosim) spectrum of the 3d metals and later used experimentally by Gold, Bayer and Goering [Gold04] for fitting XMCD spectra and extracting moments.

 The ground state moment model has also been justified by Dörfler and Fähnle [Dörfler06].